Skip to content

 Getting Started

-Goal: get one MCP client talking to the EasyEDA Pro project you have open.
+Goal: get one AI tool talking to the EasyEDA Pro project you already have open.

 • Node.js 20 or newer